appsody/stacks/incubator/nodejs-loopback/README.md

 # Choose org-name (such as appsody) and version (such as 0.1.0)
 docker build -t <org-name>/nodejs-loopback:<version> -f Dockerfile-stack .

+cd ../templates/scaffold
+# Make sure `.appsody-config.yaml` to use your built stack, such as:
+# stack: appsody/nodejs-loopback:0.1.0

 # Run the tests
 appsody test